15 Great Books on Indonesia

 East Timor: The last part of this book on Indonesia involves the former Portuguese colony of East Timor.
 It wasn’t until 1974 that Portugal finally gave East Timor its independence.
 In 1976 the Indonesian army invaded and annexed East Timor.
 From 1976 to 1998, East Timor experienced guerilla warfare and reprisals by the Indonesian military.

 In the Time of Madness is probably the most important book about Indonesia on this list.
 It reveals so many things about Indonesia that I didn’t know and so many things about governments, militaries, and ethnic conflict in general.
-I see more and more parallels between Indonesia (the fourth largest country and one that is multicultural and multi-religious) and the United States (the third most populous country in the world and also one that is also multicultural and multi-religious).

 3. Nathaniel’s Nutmeg: or, The True and Incredible Adventures of the Spice Trader Who Changed the Course of History